 Turmeric in Bronchial Asthma Prevents and Soothes Symptoms

 Turmeric (haldi) due to its natural anti-inflammatory and expectorant activity helps relieve the symptoms of asthma.
-Turmeric in bronchial asthma reduces congestion of the bronchial tubes and helps eliminate phlegm thus bringing about significant relief of symptoms and prevents inflammation of airways which maintains normal airflow to your lungs.
+Turmeric is the best ayurvedic medicine for bronchial asthma reduces congestion of the bronchial tubes and helps eliminate phlegm thus bringing about significant relief of symptoms and prevents inflammation of airways which maintains normal airflow to your lungs.

 An Indian dish cannot be imagined without the magical spice turmeric – an integral part of Indian culinary art.
 Apart from being used as an ingredient in cooking, turmeric is a natural healer containing more than 300 antioxidants.